Subham-Maity/docker_tutorial/README.md

 Have you ever faced this problem? 😱

 > Your code works fine on your dev environment, but when you publish it on the server, it breaks and gives you errors.
-You don't know whyca and you have to fix it quickly.
+You don't know why ,and you have to fix it quickly.
 You find out that you forgot to install a dependency or you used a different version of a tool.

 If yes, then you need Docker! 🙌